michaelmosmann/silk/index.md

 ### Sequence of declaration is irrelevant
 Together with Silk's immutability the absence of conditions brings a functional nature to Silk wherein the sequence of declarations becomes irrelevant!
- The implications of this are a huge simplification when considering the composition of your application.
+ This is a huge simplification when considering the composition of an application.

 ----